TobiaRigon/PromptPack/README.md

 # PromptPack

-**PromptPack** is a desktop application written in Python with Tkinter that allows you to quickly generate a Markdown or plain text summary of selected source files from a project folder.
+**PromptPack** is a desktop application written in Python with Tkinter that allows you to quickly generate summaries of selected source files in Markdown, plain text or JSON format.
 It's designed for developers and technical writers who need to prepare code documentation, share source samples, or create prompt material for LLMs.

 ## Features